 1. Plants

-- The roots of these plants first absorb water and minerals from the soil and the process of osmosis allow them to move up the plant through the transport tissue xylem.
+- The roots of these plants first absorb water and minerals from the soil, and the osmosis process allows them to move up the plant through the transport tissue xylem.

 - Another osmotic process in plants is the transpiration of water molecules through their evaporation from the leaves.